wayofnumbers/wayofnumbers.github.io/content/9-things-i-learned-from-blogging-on-medium-for-the-first-month.md

 Title: 9 Things I Learned from Blogging on Medium for the First Month
+Subtitle: Why Medium is a good platform to exchange ideas
 Slug: 9-things-i-learned-from-blogging-on-medium-for-the-first-month
 Date: 2019-10-4 10:00
 Category: Machine Learning